 Problem: Low Voter Turnout Within the Rockaway Peninsula

 Partners/Allies: New York Civic Engagement Table

-Goal: Far Rockaway has some of the lowest voter turnout rates in the entire city.
-Many residents are absent from the polls because of political skepticism that stems from years of governmental neglect.
-Others abstain from voting because of a general sense of apathy and a belief that their vote does not matter.
+Far Rockaway has some of the lowest voter turnout rates in the entire city.
+Many residents are absent from the poll due to political cynicism that stems from years of governmental neglect, a general sense of apathy and the belief that their vote doesn’t matter.
 Our Far Rock the Vote campaign is a powerful non-partisan voter registration, education and mobilization program.
 This project utilizes highly effective phone banking and door-to-door canvassing techniques by RYTF members to increase civic participation on the Rockaway Peninsula.

 Campaign: Rockaway Equal Education Project

 Partners/Allies: Urban Youth Collaborative, Dignity in Schools Campaign